 Welcome to the consultation website for the Land East of Highwood Quarry.
-Here, you can find information about Landsec’s emerging proposals for up to 1,200 new homes on the Land East of Highwood Quarry.
+Here, you can find information about Landsec’s proposals to deliver up to 1,200 new homes, subject to planning approval, on the Land East of Highwood Quarry.

-If you would like to be kept up to date with our emerging plans, please take a couple of minutes to register with us.
+If you would like to receive updates directly, please take a couple of minutes to register with us.

 The site covers 148 hectares to the east of Highwood Quarry sitting to the south of Little Easton and to the north west of Great Dunmow.